dafoxuk/Code-Examples/README.md

-# WooCommerce Order Exports Plugin
+## WooCommerce Order Exports Plugin
-Language: PHP
+_Language: PHP_

 This was a plugin I wrote for a client who wanted to be able to create exports of WooCommerce orders but also include specific custom fields.
 The client had tried various products online, but none included all the data she needed.

 I used an Object Oriented Programming pattern to improve code readability and keep the code organised.

+## Example (WiP) - React using WP-API
+_Language: JavaScript_

+This is an example of an interface I've been working for a client.
+It's purpose was to allow profile data to be pulled from the WP-API into an external website.

+It's configured with webpack, using ES6 transpiled by Babel.

+Other depenencies are react-router, axios, and react-google-maps.

-# Example JavaScript - Manage Users Module
+## Example JavaScript - Manage Users Module
-Language: JavaScript
+_Language: JavaScript_

 This is a module from a larger JavaScript interface which integrate alongside WordPress.
 This specific module handles a 'Manage Users' page, where user groups can be created and users sorted into multiple groups.
 One complexity was allowing the user to bulk-edit users into groups.